ibm-cloud-docs/EventStreams/ES_Scaling_Event_Streams_Capacity.md

 Throughput capacity is the recommended peak MB/s maximum for producing and consuming messages.

 Each capacity unit provides 150 MB/s of throughput capacity.
-This is comprised of 75MB/s of data ingress and 75MB/s of data egress capacity.
+This is comprised of 75MB/s data ingress and 75MB/s data egress capacity.

 To scale-up throughput capacity, you can add additional capacity units.
 Each additional capacity unit adds 150MB/s of throughput to your service instance, to a total of 450MB/s.